How Yoga Can Help Improve Digestion

 6. Exhaling, lift head and shoulders off ground.
 Bring right knee to nose.
 Stay for a few

 seconds.
 Remain normal breathing.
-Do not strain right knee.
+Do not strain the right knee.

-7. While slowly inhaling, return to base position.
+7. While slowly inhaling, return to the base position.

 8. Repeat 3 times on each leg.
 Then with both legs bent at the same time.